ALLAN-DIP/baseline_bots/docs/development.rst

 Development
 ================

-Here are some instructions for setting up your development environment:
+Setting up your development environment:
 ***********************************************************************

 1. Create a conda environment: